WilliamUW/ETHNYC/sponsors/Airstack.md

 ### Please add a sentence or two on why you're applicable for this prize.

 We leveraged Airstack to implement our reputation system and to generate custom prompts for transaction history.
-Airstack's customizable querying interface allowed us to filter transacions from particular wallets across token types.
+Airstack's customizable querying interface allowed us to filter transactions from particular wallets across token types.
 To analyze a fund's reputation we used queried responses from Airstack Explorer.

 ### Link to the code where the tech is used.